kejones8/GEC_Jurisdictional_Complexity/README.md

 ### BLM Data
 File GDB downloaded [here](https://gbp-blm-egis.hub.arcgis.com/datasets/4ec898f8fb104ce4910932d02791563a/about).
 Unit districts were used.
 Downloaded version may differ from manuscript.

+### BIA Data
+Original data downloaded [here](https://biamaps.doi.gov/index.html).
+This website is now closed; the redirect is to [this page](https://biamaps.geoplatform.gov/BIA-Opendata/), but the same data are not available for download.
+See [this static map](https://www.bia.gov/bia/ojs/districts) for the districts used.

 ### State & County
 States downloaded [here](https://www2.census.gov/geo/tiger/TIGER2020/STATE/).
 Counties downloaded [here](https://www2.census.gov/geo/tiger/TIGER2020/COUNTY/).